• IntroWho we are

 In the Mt.
 Soro range of the southern Nebrodi Mountains this village stands on the watershed between the Cuto and Troina streams.
 In 1334 Frederick II of Aragon donated the village to Cristoforo Romano Colonna, an important doctor from Messina.

-Little of the castle has survived.
-The main church is baroque, houses a 15th century Crucifix painted on a tablet.
-This is the place of lovers of mountain-excursions.
 Nearby is the Femmina Morta pass.
 Near Cesarò you get splendid views embracing the western slopes of Etna, woods and an artificial lake, the so-called Biviere di Cesarò.
 The many possible excursions are best made with the aid of a guide.

 FIUMEDINISI